-First thing first, head to the Terminal 1 at the swimming pool.
-That was a real pleasure to have a sun bath, a swim and a little nap.
-After that if you are into physical exercise, you can have direct access to the gym for some jogging or weight lifting.
+First thing first, head to Terminal 1 at the swimming pool.
+That was a real pleasure to have a sunbath, a swim and a little nap.
+After that, if you are into physical exercise, you can have direct access to the gym for some jogging or weight lifting.

-That already makes the airport looking like a normal place to spend few hours.
+That already makes the airport looking like a normal place to spend a few hours.

 If you wonder about the access cost, well, around US$10.
 Really nothing compared to the flight ticket.

-Hands on for the choice at the airport.
-Normal prices and sublime fresh food, beside a good choice of wine.
+Hands-on for the choice at the airport.
+Normal prices and sublime fresh food, besides a good choice of wine.

 I believe that some of the best restaurants and eateries are in Terminal 1, on the first floor.
 Pay with a credit card, Singapore is one of the safest country in Asia, if not the world

-This is one of the best thing to do in Changi Airport, and, honestly, the it is one of the best I have ever experienced any airport I have visited.
+This is one of the best things to do at Changi Airport, and, honestly, it is one of the best I have ever experienced any airport I have visited.